nturaga/biocparallel_singularity/README.md

 Singularity Hub is an online registry for images.
 This means that you can connect a GitHub repo containing a build specification file to this website, and the image is going to build for you automatically, and be available programmatically (similar to Docker hub).

-Singularity Hub needs authorization to access your github repository, where the Dockerfile is located.
+Remember, Singularity Hub needs authorization to access your github repository, where the Dockerfile is located.

 Add a Singularity file to your github repo which corresponds to the `Dockerfile` to tell `shub` how to build the image see https://singularity.lbl.gov/docs-docker for instructions on how to specify this file.